 init:'acc ->

-parameter to change this to another string.
+'accExecute the command.
+Feed items from lines to the process stdin, which will be separated with a newline character by default.
+Use the optional sep parameter to change this to another string.
 While all that is happening, fold over lines from stdout.
-This function uses asynchronous I/O internally, so the optional sleep
+This function uses asynchronous I/O internally, so the optional sleep parameter is provided as a means to pause briefly if output is expected to be slow to avoid pegging the CPU with a loop that does nothing.

-to provide a cleaner syntax, especially when binding multipe processes in a pipeline.
+let& is a binding operator which wrappes exec to provide a cleaner syntax, especially when binding multipe processes in a pipeline.

 let& proc = cmd ["echo"; "foo"] |> pipe_out in